ricardoiarced/namaste-react/notes-episode-2-ignite-our-app/notes-episode-2.md

 ### Should we put the node_modules folder to production or Github?

 The answer is no. The best practice is to put the folder inside a .gitignore file.
+This is because since we will have our package.json and package-lock.json files, we can regenerate our node_modules folder by typing: npm install.

+### Should we put the package.json and the package-lock.json files into Github?

+The answer is yes.
+It is beacuse they maintain a node or a snapshot of what dependencies our project needs.

+### command to ignite our app with Parcel?

+npx parcel index.html